edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 less C01D01R_sub.fastq
 ```

 `less` opens the file, and lets you navigate through it.
 The commands are identical to the `man` program.
+To quit `less` and go back to the shell, press `q`.

 **Some commands in `less`**